denver-code/pc_simulation_rs/readme.md

 Simulation has option to write simple assembly-like programs with small set of instructions:
 - `VER` - Toggle verbosity to enable/disable detailed execution logs.
+- `MOV` - Assingning RAM/Another Register's/Immediate Value to the register
 - `INIT` - Initialize memory addresses with values.
 - `LOAD` -  Load a value from memory into a register.
 - `ADD` - Add values in two registers and store the result into the third register